tanqiyou1990/motion-core/README.md

 Error handling is still fragile so avoid passing user input.

-Start the `motiond` with the REST server enabled:
+Start the `vpubd` with the REST server enabled:

 ```sh
 docker run --rm -it ruimarinho/bitcoin-core:0.12-alpine -printtoconsole -server -rest
 ```

-These configuration values may also be set on the `motion.conf` file of your platform installation.
+These configuration values may also be set on the `vpub.conf` file of your platform installation.
 Use `txindex=1` if you'd like to enable full transaction query support (note: this will take a considerable amount of time on the first run).

 ### Methods